 1. Does your candidate for the job really want to move up?

-2. What kind of work approach, personality and pace does the job require?
+2. What kind of work approach, personality, and pace does the job require?

 3. Does the person you have in mind exhibit those traits?

-Remember that promoting a great person into the wrong job will create stress, confrontations, confusion, worry and resentment.
+Remember that promoting a great person into the wrong job will create stress, confrontations, confusion, worry, and resentment.
 If you want peace of mind as well as a good night’s sleep, make sure you research your needs and analyze your employees to help ensure a good mutual fit!

 It’s possible that someday, one of your own staff members may need to take over your job!
 Do you currently have people in place who could be qualified and ready to do so?

-You may be planning to turn over the reins of your business to a son, daughter, or other significant family member.
+You may be planning to turn over the reins of your business to a son, daughter, or another significant family member.
 However, bearing your name or knowing your family’s well-kept secrets is not enough to successfully take charge of your dealership.
 What are the criteria for positions of leadership at your dealership?
 Does your relative meet them?
 If not, which other staff members could assume your position of authority?

-Your short-term goal should be to develop a pool of leaders, find workers who show some potential to make independent decisions, act on their own behalf and make decisions.
+Your short-term goal should be to develop a pool of leaders, find workers who show some potential to make independent decisions, act on their own behalf, and make decisions.
 Doing so, however, can be more difficult than it seems.